DomBito/muhcolors/README.md

 ### Apply the 3DLUT to video:
 If you use any video editor, you should be able to import the 3DLUT file with ease.
-Here I included the vapoursynth script cc.py to accomplish it.
-To avoid artefacting due to possible extreme transformations of the 3DLUT, a fast denoiser is applied to separate any noise or film grain from the footage.
+Here I included the vapoursynth script cc.py to accomplish this.
+To avoid artefacting due to possible extreme transformations the 3DLUT might do, a fast denoiser is applied to separate any noise or film grain from the footage.
 The noise is added back to the video after the color correction, and finally a deband filter is applied.
 To preview the cc.py script, run on your terminal:
  > ./vspipepreview.sh /path/to/video.mp4